 Our research team will do extensive research on your industry, the top competitors, and your ideal audience.
 This is so we can accurately chart your internet marketing strategy in the next stage.

-We will also do an intense SEO audit of your current manufacturing website to determine what problems exist.
+We will also do an intense manufacturing SEO audit of your current manufacturing website to determine what problems exist.

 Using the data gathered in the interview and research stages.
 Our marketing consultants will work with your leadership to create a strategic internet marketing plan for your company’s website.

 As soon as our production team is informed of the SEO problems found in the research stage, they will begin fixing these.
-As well as implementing new technology and systems to improve your site’s SEO — lead intake systems, analytics configuration, and tracking technology installation, to name a few.
+As well as implementing new technology and systems to improve your site’s industrial SEO — lead intake systems, analytics configuration, and tracking technology installation, to name a few.